Backward dynamics of non-expanding maps in Gromov hyperbolic metric spaces: Backward orbits with bounded step converging to a repelling BRFP

 \section{Backward orbits with bounded step converging to a repelling BRFP}

 We now introduce a number associated with every backward orbit with bounded step $(x_n)$, which will turn out to detect most of its dynamical behaviour (see Propositions \ref{bpositiveiffdqg}, \ref{final2} and Corollary \ref{final3} below). \begin{definition}[Backward step rate] Let $(X,d)$ be a proper geodesic Gromov hyperbolic space, and let $f\colon X\rightarrow X$ be a non-expanding map.
 Let $(x_n)$ be a backward orbit with bounded step.
-Then the sequence $(\sigma_m(x_n))_m$ is subadditive.
-We define the {\sl backward step rate} of $(x_n)$ as
+If $m\geq 1$, the \textit{$m$-step} of $(x_n)$ is defined as Notice that the limit exists because the sequence is not decreasing, and moreover the sequence $(\sigma_m(x_n))_m$ is subadditive.
+We define the \textit{backward step rate} of $(x_n)$ as

 \end{definition} \begin{remark} Clearly $b(x_n)$ is smaller than or equal to the step $\sigma_1(x_n)$ of the backward orbit.
 We will see that $b(x_n)$ carries far more dynamical information on the orbit than the step $\sigma_1(x_n)$.
-Also notice that
+Also notice that for all $m\geq1$ we have